NHSDigital/nhs-app-api/docs/How-Tos/configure-azure-dev-ops-feeds.md

 # Configure Azure DevOps Feeds

-NPM, NuGet and some Gradle packages (Android/BDD Tests) are pulled from DevOps feeds.
+NPM, NuGet and some Gradle packages (BDD Tests) are pulled from DevOps feeds.
 These proxy internet sources, prevent tampering of packages and avoid build failures during downtime of services such as NPM.

 [[_TOC_]]